svetlyak40wt/svetlyak40wt.recipe.symlinks/README.md

 pull some files from a standart debian's distribution os pyexiv2.

-In that case, you can collect all neccessary links in one directory and add it as 'extra-path'.
+In that case, you can collect all neccessary links in one directory and add it as `extra-path`.
 Here is a minimal buildout.cfg:

     [buildout]
     parts = pyexiv2 python